Rodrick124/event-marketplace-backend/API_ENDPOINTS.md

 ### `PATCH /api/dashboard/organizer/events/:id`

 *   **Description:** Updates an event from the organizer dashboard.
 The organizer ID is automatically checked to ensure ownership.
+Any update automatically sets the event's status to `pending` to trigger an admin review.
 *   **Authentication:** Required (JWT in Authorization header)
 *   **Roles:** `organizer`
 *   **Request Headers:**